Crewkerne: Media

-Local news and television programmes are provided by BBC West in Bristol or South West from Plymouth and ITV West Country.
-Television signals are received from either the Mendip transmitter (West)or Stockland Hill transmitter (South West) and local relay transmitters.
+Local news and television programmes are provided by BBC West and ITV West Country.
+Television signals are received from the Mendip transmitter and the local relay transmitters.

 Crewkerne's local radio stations are BBC Radio Somerset on 95.5 FM, Heart West on 97.1 FM, Greatest Hits Radio South West on 105.6 FM, and Radio Ninesprings, a community based station that broadcast on 104.5 FM.

 The Chard and Ilminster News is the local newspaper that serves the town.

 Sport

 The Crewkerne Aqua Centre provides swimming pool and fitness gym facilities to the town, on the grounds next to Henhayes Park, which used to be the Grammar school's playing fields.
 St. Martins School retained the use of the playing fields until the junior section was closed in 2003, as regular sports days were a tradition dating back to the grammar school era in the town.
 A further sports centre is on the Wadham School campus.
 Crewkerne Cricket Club play in the Somerset Cricket League whilst Crewkerne Rangers F.C. play in the Perry Street and District League, and Crewkerne ladies football club play in the Somerset Women's County league.
 There are also two lawn bowls clubs in the town.